The purpose of a Negligent Operator Treatment System (NOTS) hearing is to:

 Physical and Mental Conditions

-In some cases, your driving record may indicate a possible P&M condition related or unrelated to the negligent operation.
+In some cases, your driver’s record may indicate a possible P&M condition related or unrelated to the negligent operation.
 If a P&M condition is uncovered through your testimony, and it appears to be an immediate driving hazard, your driving privileges may be immediately suspended or revoked.
 CVC §13953

-Aggravating circumstances in a driving record or which become apparent at a hearing may be considered by the hearing officer as a reason for not reducing the action and must be balanced against any mitigation presented.
+Aggravating circumstances in a driver’s record or which become apparent at a hearing may be considered by the hearing officer as a reason for not reducing the action and must be balanced against any mitigation presented.

 Aggravating circumstances which the hearing officer may wish to weigh include: